martinstnv/research-notes/content/notes/compiling-code.md

 > Internally it pops the return address from the stack and jumps to that address

 ## Assignment to Function Arguments

-Now, consider the following function, which assigns a value to a function argument:

 ```cpp
 int func(int num) {
     num = 1337;
 }
 ```

-The compiler generates the following assembly instructions:

 ```
 func(int):